derrickadofo/Capstone_project_Data_driven_suggestions/README.md

 - derrickfosuadofo@gmail.com

 ## License
-This project is a part of the Advanced Google data analytics program offered on Coursera
+This project is a part of the Advanced Google data analytics program offered on Coursera.